Keeper for Teams and Small Business

 Select the new user from the list and click

-Account Transfer is an optional, by highly recommended feature that should be configured by the Keeper Administrator during the initial deployment phase of the Keeper rollout.
-The reason for this is because Account Transfer relies on the sharing of encryption keys between users that have rights to perform the transfer.
-The exchange of keys occurs when the user logs into their vault to retain Keeper's Zero-Knowledge infrastructure.
-Therefore, the Account Transfer setup must be configured prior to the user's account being transferred.
+Account Transfer will allow a Keeper Administrator to transfer records and data from one user to another, should an employee leave the company.
+It is an optional, but highly recommended feature that should be configured by the Keeper Administrator during the initial deployment phase of the Keeper rollout.
+The Account Transfer setup must be configured prior to the user's account being transferred.

 Admin > Roles > Keeper Administrator